arjun16kannan-del/ArjunK_Bluestamp_Portfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/exPsA3rT9zM?si=8X0J63FY4c3Rmigf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my second milestone, I integrated sensors and implemented line-following behavior.
 Using an IR sensor, the robot detects the line and adjusts its motors to stay on track.
 I also added an IR obstacle sensor and an ultrasonic sensor for detecting objects both to the side and infront of the robot.